|

 largely abundant in Samar

-A. Land Area
+A. Land Resources

 The province of Samar is